atlashk/atlas/backend/infrastructure/api-server/grpc/protobuf/README.md

 ## How to generate Java code

-At the root directory, run the following command:
+At the `backend` directory, run the following command:

 ```bash
 ./gradlew :infrastructure.api-server.grpc.protobuf:generateProto